 Stage 5 - Decision

-The Governor of South Australia makes a decision on the final proposal having regard to the assessment report and other documentation.
-This is notified in the Government Gazette and local media.
+The Governor of South Australia makes a final decision after having regard to the assessment document(s), public submissions, response document, the Minister’s assessment report and advice from Cabinet.

 The decision may take a variety of forms including: